Transition Metal Dichalcogenides Multijunction Solar Cells Toward the Multicolor Limit: Data and code availability

 \section{Data and code availability}

-The numerical results and figures in this work are reproducible from the Python implementation of the detailed-balance, luminescent-coupling, and optimization models described in the main text and Supplement Information.
+The numerical results and figures in this work are reproducible from the Python implementation of the detailed-balance, luminescent-coupling, and optimization models described in the main text and Supporting Information.
 The code is available at https://github.com/NEOlab-code/Multijunction-TMD-solar-cells.git.
-To keep the manuscript self-contained for submission, the Supplement Information includes the full derivations, parameter tables, and additional figures.
-The Python source code and the raw numerical data required to regenerate every figure and table are available from the authors upon reasonable request and will be deposited in a public repository upon publication.
+To keep the manuscript self-contained for submission, the Supporting Information includes the full derivations, parameter tables, and additional figures.